simonteozw/tp/docs/UserGuide.md

 * `C edit 1 n/Johnny Depp` changes the name of the Contact.
 * `C edit 2 n/Sam e/sam@gmail.com t/CS2100 t/TA` changes the name, email and tags of the Contact.

-:information_source: The `INDEX` provided must be positive and  within the range of contacts in the current window .
-Atleast 1 field must be provided for editing (i.e. `C edit 1` is not allowed).
+:information_source: Here, the `INDEX` refers to the index of the contact you want to edit.
+The `INDEX` provided must be one of the contact indexes shown in the current window.

 :information_source: You can edit a contact to have an email that already exists in TrackIt@NUS.
 It is fine for 2 contacts to have the same email.

-:information_source: Phone numbers can be of any length and begin with any digit.
-The only restrictions placed on phone numbers is that they must all numbers.
+:information_source: Phone numbers must consist only digits, and can be of any length.

+:warning: At least 1 field must be provided for editing (i.e. `C edit 1` is not allowed).

 :warning: When editing tags, existing tags of contact will be removed (i.e. adding tags is not cumulative).